Athletics at the 1992 Summer Olympics – Women's 1500 metres

 These are the official results of the Women's 1500 metres event at the 1992 Summer Olympics in Barcelona, Spain.
 There were a total of 43 participating athletes.
 The three qualifying heats were held on August 5, followed by the two semi-finals on August 6.
 The final was held on August 8, 1992.

 This field was stacked with the world championship podium of Algerian Hassiba Boulmerka with Tetyana Dorovskikh and Lyudmila Rogachova, who had represented the Soviet Union, but after the demise of that political entity just over eight months earlier were representing the "Unified Team."
 Other key competitors look to be '84 silver medalist / 800 metre gold medalist Doina Melinte, and the wild card of 800 meter specialist Maria Mutola moving up in distance.
 Another wild card were two young Chinese athletes, 21 year old Liu Li and 19 year old Qu Yunxia who had qualified for the final.
 While the Soviet Union had virtually owned the event for the previous two decades, the Chinese had no history in this event.
-In the World Championships the previous year, the only, token, Chinese representative finished dead last in her qualifying heat.
+In the World Championships the previous year, the sole Chinese representative finished last in her qualifying heat.